dwelch67/mbed_samples/blinker01/README.blinker01.txt

 change the state of a single I/O pin without affecting the others, without having to do a read-modify-write.

-We do need to perform a read-modify-write to change our LED GPIO lines to be outputs.
+It would be good programming practice to not make assumptions about the reset state of these configuration registers.
+A compilete driver would include configuring all the bits related to the interface.
+These examples are not necessarily going to use complete drivers.
+Another argument here would be that this is a very resource limited platform and ideally you would deploy a part like this in a system configured one way only, as a result generic, proper, drivers consume valuable resources.

-Then the code goes into an infinite loop that turns one led on and the other three off.
+After the I/O lines are configured as outputs, the code goes into an infinite loop that turns one led on and the other three off.
 Then delays using a counter loop (using timers will come in future samples) so that we can see the led blink with our eyes.
 This sample blinks the leds in a Knight Rider style for those old enough to remember that TV show.

 Examine the Makefile to see the commands needed to build.

-Since this example is a single assembler file, llvm/clang is not used, since the program is written using thumb instructions thumb2 is not demonstrated.
+Since this example is a single assembler file, llvm/clang is not used.

 The gnu assembler (binutils) is used to assemble the source file to an object.
 The gnu linker is used to take the source file and turn